-La Plagne and the Paradiski is a large area with lifts taking you from resort level of 1200m up to 3250m, where you can enjoy panoramic views of the Mont Blanc mountain range.
+La Plagne and the Paradiski is a high altitude ski area with lifts capable of taking you from resort level of 1200m up to 3250m, where you can enjoy panoramic views of the Mont Blanc mountain range.

-La Plagne has 225km of pistes to enjoy and is connected to the Paradiski ski area (which includes the neighbouring resorts of Les Arcs & Pelsey-Vallandry), where you can find another 200km of pistes to enjoy.
-With 130 slopes in La Plagne alone (10 green, 69 blue, 33 red and 18 black) there are slopes for all abilities to enjoy.
+La Plagne has 225km of pistes to enjoy and forms part of the Paradiski ski area (which includes the neighbouring resorts of Les Arcs & Pelsey-Vallandry), where you can find another 200km of pistes to enjoy.
+With 130 pistes in La Plagne alone (9 green, 72 blue, 34 red and 19 black) there are slopes for all abilities to enjoy.
 Take a look at the piste map to see the ski area.
-On top of this you can also enjoy 80km of cross country pistes, 1 snowpark, a half pipe and 3 boarder cross areas.
+On top of this you can also enjoy 80km of cross country pistes, one snowpark, a half pipe and three boarder cross areas.

 Lift Access & Restrictions